Bharuch: Demographics

-As of 2011 India census, Bharuch had a population of 148,391.
+As of the 2011 India census, Bharuch had a population of 148,391.
 Males constitute 52% of the population and females 48%.
-Bharuch has an average literacy rate of 97.06%, much higher than the national average of 74%; with male literacy of 98.5% and female literacy of 95.5%.
-10% of the population is under 6 years of age.
+Bharuch has an average literacy rate of 97.06%, much higher than the national average of 74%, with male literacy at 98.5% and female literacy at 95.5%.
+About 10% of the population is under 6 years of age.

 Culture

-As Bharuch is a renowned tirtha, also known as Bhrigu Tirtha, in many of the Hindu Puranas, it is a host of huge number of temples along the river side.
-There exists also a number of mosques in this city many of them having been built in the medieval area and the most famous one is known as Jamia Masjid Bharuch built in 1644 during reign of Shah Jahan.
+As Bharuch is a renowned tirtha, also known as Bhrigu Tirtha in many of the Hindu Puranas, it hosts a large number of temples along the riverside.
+There are also a number of mosques in the city including the Jami Masjid, built in 1644 during the reign of Shah Jahan.

 Notable people

 Mythological figures related to Bharuch include Bhrigu Rishi, Shukra, Chyavana, Chandra, Dattatreya, Durvasa, Vamana, Mahabali, Jamadagni and Parshurama, and the first mystic who self-immolated himself in Athens, Zarmanochegas.
 Notable historical figures include King Nahapana.

 Notable people from recent times include: